 • Will I have 20/20 vision following laser vision correction?

-• Is laser vision correction safe?
+• Is the procedure safe?

 After laser eye treatment, you may experience some visual side effects.
 These are usually mild and most often diminish over a few days to a few weeks.
 But there is a slight chance that some of these side effects won’t go away completely, such as feelings of dryness, glare and haloes.
-If after a thorough examination we decide you are a good candidate for laser vision correction, you will be given additional information about the procedure that will allow you to make an informed decision about whether to proceed.
+If after a thorough examination we decide you are a good candidate for vision correction, you will be given additional information about the procedure that will allow you to make an informed decision about whether to proceed.
 Be sure you have all your questions answered to your satisfaction.